APogue/APogue.github.io/_drafts/research_notes/2025-3-31-statistical-analysis-by-incident.md

 	- from student organizations

 ### Create a grounded, source-agnostic incident index

-I need to build the incident list from the most neutral, time-ordered sources available

 Rather than starting with lawsuits or admin comms, I'll build my incident list from the most neutral, time-ordered source available: